-Other Names: Goosegrass, Amor De Hortelano, Barweed, Catchweed, Cleavers, Cleavers Goosegrass, Cleever, Clivers, Eriffe, Everlasting Friendship, Gia Mara, Goosebill, Goosegrass, Grateron, Grip Grass, Hashishat Al Afâ€™A, Hayriffe, Hayruff, Hedge Clivers, Hedgeheriff, Kaz Yogurtotu, Loveman, Mutton Chops, Robin-run-in-the-Grass, Scratweed, Sticky-willy, Stickywilly, Zhu Yang Yang,
+Other Names: Goosegrass, Amor De Hortelano, Barweed, Catchweed, Cleavers, Cleavers Goosegrass, Cleever, Clivers, Eriffe, Everlasting Friendship, Gia Mara, Goosebill, Goosegrass, Grateron, Grip Grass, Hayriffe, Hayruff, Hedge Clivers, Hedgeheriff, Kaz Yogurtotu, Loveman, Mutton Chops, Robin-run-in-the-Grass, Scratweed, Sticky-willy, Stickywilly, Zhu Yang Yang.

-The stems and leaves are covered with little hooked bristles, which attach to passing objects, in this way it fastens itself to adjacent shrubs, to climb its way upwards through dense undergrowth into daylight, often forming matted masses.
+The stems and leaves of Cleavers are covered with little hooked bristles, which attach to passing objects, in this way it fastens itself to adjacent shrubs, to climb its way upwards through dense undergrowth into daylight, often forming matted masses.
 Leaves are narrow, lance-shaped and are rough along the margins and surface, the prickles pointing backwards, they occur in whorls of 6 to 8 leaves, around and along the square, delicate, branching stem which may grow to 6 or more feet in length.
 The flowers are white, tiny, 1/16 to 1/8 inch in diameter and star-like, growing in a stemmed bud rising from the leaf axils and arranged in clusters or whorls, six or eight together, blooming separately, 2 or 3 at a time, so flowers and seeds are present in each cluster.
 The seeds are little round vessels, covered with hooked bristles and readily clinging, to whatever they touch, ensuring dispersal of the seeds.
-Note: Some species produce only 2 or 3 flowers and seeds to a cluster.
+Note: Some species of Cleaverrs produce only 2 or 3 flowers and seeds to a cluster.
 Flowers bloom April thru Sept.

 Gather the above ground plant, being careful not to gather whatever it touches.
 Dry for later herb use, should be picked through before drying to ensure herb is contaminant free.

-FolkloreÂ Used as a love medicine by one tribe, the infusion of plant was used as a bath by women to be successful in love.
-Also used as a hair tonic, said to be good for the hair, making it grow long.
+Cleavers was used as a love medicine by one tribe, the infusion of plant was used as a bath by women to be successful in love.
+Also used as a hair tonic, Cleavers is said to be good for the hair, making it grow long.
 Several Native American Tribes used an infusion of the plant for gonorrhea.
 A red dye is obtained from a decoction of the root, it is said to dye bones red.
-It was also believed to remove freckels.
+Cleavers was also believed to remove freckles.
 Gerard writes of Clivers as a marvelous remedy for the bites of snakes, spiders and all venomous creatures.
 A thick matt of the stems, when used as a sieve for filtering milk, was said to give healing properties to the milk and is still used in Sweden for that purpose.
 Recipe Medicinal Tea: To 1 pint of boiling water add 3 heaping tbls. of dried or fresh herb, steep 10 min.
 Take in mouthful doses throughout the day.